harikrizhnavarma/Bigram-Language-Model-with-PyTorch/README.md

 ## 🧠 Bigram Language Model with PyTorch 🔥

-A simple yet powerful character-level language model inspired by Andrej Karpathy's "nanoGPT" — built from scratch using PyTorch.
+A simple yet powerful character-level language model, built from scratch using PyTorch.
 This project demonstrates how neural networks can learn to generate text one character at a time, using just bigram (2-character) relationships!

 ### 🔧 What’s Inside
 ✅ Clean data preprocessing with character-to-index encoding